What is Evidence Rating?

 Evidence rating is a process by which scientific evidence is used to support recommendations about clinical decisions.
 Evidence rating has become an expectation of multidisciplinary health care organizations.

-Find news and other information as this evidence ranking and rating of AORN's recommended practices is implemented.
+Find news and other information as this evidence ranking and rating of AORN's guidelines is implemented.

-Management Connections: Understanding evidence rating of AORN recommended practices -- AORN Connections, Feb 2012
+Management Connections: Understanding evidence rating of AORN recommended practices (PDF) – AORN Connections, February 2012

-Weighing the evidence for sterilization -- AORN Connections, November 2011
+Weighing the evidence for sterilization (PDF) – AORN Connections, November 2011

 Selection of a Method to Rate the Strength of Scientific Evidence for AORN Recommendations – AORN Journal, April 2011